St Issey Parish Council 13/05/2024

 The Internal Control Environment

 The Council uses a manual system together with Microsoft word and excel to process transactions and monitor performance against budget.
 Payroll software is HMRC BPT-RTI.
 Banking services are provided by Lloyds.
-An independent internal audit service is provided by Hudsons Accounting Ltd and Council’s internal monitoring is undertaken by the Councillors.
+An independent internal audit service is provided by Aalgaard Renshaw Business Solutions and Council’s internal monitoring is undertaken by the Councillors, with the following Councillors nominated as the main monitors: Cllr N Carhart

 Any issues raised by the Internal Auditor are reported in writing to the Council and agreed actions are monitored to ensure that they have been carried out and actioned within agreed timescales.
 Additionally, the Council seeks and receives appropriate property, legal, insurance, and health & safety advice as appropriate to manage risk.